-Women are an inspiring presence in this sector of design and, in another trend that contrasts tradition, they are being recognized for it.
-There are many women (and men!) who put in the sweat and lack of sleep to establish the field, but here we will highlight nine of the next young guns.
+Women are an inspiring presence in this sector of design and, in another trend that contrasts tradition, they are starting to be recognized for it.
+There are many women and men who put in the sweat and lack of sleep to establish themselves in the field, but here we highlight nine of the biggest emerging talents in public interest design:

 Emily Pilloton: Founder and Executive Director of Project H Design